-- The redirect endpoint is invalid. - The redirect endpoint is invoked without a valid CDSSO token. - The redirect endpoint is invoked inappropriately.
+• The redirect endpoint is invalid.

-• An error was reported by AM during authentication.
+- The redirect endpoint is invoked without a valid CDSSO token. - The redirect endpoint is invoked inappropriately. - An error was reported by AM during authentication.

-Should no failure handler be configured then the default failure handler is used.
+If no failure handler is configured, the default failure handler is used.

-Default: HTTP 200 Ok.
+Default: HTTP 200 OK.
 The response entity contains details of the error.